 • safety net to spring board.

 This cultural shift not only seeks to challenge exclusion from and promote inclusion into a wider society which emphasises the role of all, beyond specific social care organisations.
 Inclusion has been posited as the primary aim.
-However, the individualism inherent in the rhetoric and the ideologies of New Labour and continued through Capable Communities Active Citizens’ (DH 2010) vision for the social care agenda raise questions as to the ability of payments to facilitate the aspirations of the agenda.
+However, the individualism inherent in the rhetoric and the ideologies of New Labour and continued through Capable Communities Active Citizens’ (DH 2010) vision for the social care agenda raise questions as to the ability of direct payments to facilitate the aspirations of the agenda.
 It is within the context of the individual, reflexive citizen that more collective definitions and analysis will be explored.
-Jordan (2005: 159) argues that
+Jordan (2005: 159) argues that: